Antonio-Mata-Gil/Antonio-Mata-Gil/README.md

-# Hola, soy Antonio Mata 👋
+# Hi, I'm Antonio Mata 👋

-## Acerca de mí
+## About Me
-Soy un apasionado diseñador y desarrollador front-end con un enfoque en crear experiencias web cautivadoras y funcionales.
-Mi objetivo es combinar el diseño creativo con un código robusto para llevar a cabo proyectos excepcionales.
+I'm a passionate designer and front-end developer with a focus on creating captivating and functional web experiences.
+My goal is to blend creative design with robust code to bring exceptional projects to life.

-## Habilidades
+## Skills
-### Diseño
+### Design
 - Adobe Photoshop 🎨
 - Adobe Illustrator ✒️
 - Adobe InDesign 📝
 - Figma 🖌️

-### Desarrollo
+### Development
 - JavaScript 💻
 - Angular 🅰️
 - React ⚛️
 - WordPress 📰

-¡No dudes en contactarme para colaboraciones o discutir ideas en diseño y desarrollo web!
+Feel free to reach out to me for collaborations or to discuss ideas in web design and development!